Islington mum runs third marathon in three months to help heal her daughter’s skin

 A mum-of-four ran her third marathon in three months on Sunday to raise money to cure the debilitating disease suffered by her daughter.

-Sohana Collins, 18, of Barnsbury, has the genetic condition Epidermolysis Bullosa (EB), which leads to blistering and skin-loss at the slightest friction, and the burn-like wounds it causes mean she lives in constant pain.
+Sharmila Collins’ daughter Sohana, who is 18 and lives in Barnsbury, has the genetic condition epidermolysis bullosa (EB), which leads to blistering and skin loss at the slightest friction and burn-like wounds that cause constant pain.

-Sohana’s mum Sharmila ran 26-miles around Regents Park yesterday to raise funds for Cure EB, the charity she set up with her husband James in 2011, which has its HQ in Grays Inn Road.
+Sharmila ran 26 miles around Regent’s Park yesterday to raise funds for Cure EB, the charity she set up with her husband James in 2011, which has its HQ in Grays Inn Road.

-It was founded to fund medical research into the condition in search of a cure, and has a focus on gene modifying and gene corrective strategies.
+It was founded to fund medical research in search of a cure for the condition, and has a focus on gene modifying and gene corrective strategies.

 Sharmila told the Gazette: “I have a bit of a dodgy knee, but I am not trying to break any records and am taking it very slowly.